FN-6: FN-6A

 Each launching vehicle needs a support vehicle for resupply, and the support vehicle is also based on Dongfeng EQ2050 to reduce logistic costs.
-Each supply vehicle carries 24 missiles and reloading each missile takes less than a minute.
-Similar to the M1097 Avenger, each launcher is designed so that each missile can also be removed and fired by a soldier manually like a regular MANPAD.
-Although effective against supersonic aircraft, for UAVs and missiles the maximum target speed is limited to 300 meters per second.
+Each supply vehicle carries 24 missiles, and reloading each missile takes less than a minute.
+Similar to the M1097 Avenger, each launcher is designed so that each missile can also be removed and fired by a soldier manually, like a regular MANPAD.
+Although effective against supersonic aircraft, for UAVs and missiles, the maximum target speed is limited to 300 meters per second.

 FB-6A

 FN-6A did not enter mass production and served only in very limited numbers in Chinese forces, mainly for trial purposes.
-In the subsequent Zhuhai Airshows followed by its original debut, FN-6A is replaced by its successor FB-6A, which did see greater numbers in service with Chinese forces.
+In the subsequent Zhuhai Airshows, followed by its original debut, FN-6A is replaced by its successor FB-6A, which did see greater numbers in service with Chinese forces.
 The general designer of the FB-6A system is Mr. Wei Zhigang (卫志刚), rumored also to be the general designer of FN-6A, the predecessor of FB-6A.
 The main difference between FN-6A and its successor FB-6A is that the SAM system is broken down into two portions in the latter, as opposed to a single unit in the former: FB-6A SAM system consists of two vehicles, one carrying the engagement radar, while the other carrying the missile.
 The search/engagement radar of FB-6A is planar array, and can be folded down in transit, but the developer has not revealed whether the radar itself is a phased array or not.
-However, the developer did claim that both the mechanically scanned planar array and the electronically scanned passive phased array are both available upon customer's request, but it's not clear which one is in service with Chinese forces.
+However, the developer did claim that both the mechanically scanned planar array and the electronically scanned passive phased array are both available upon the customer's request, but it's not clear which one is in service with Chinese forces.

 The missile launching platform of FB-6A differs from its predecessor in that both the 12.7 mm heavy machine (HMG) for self-protection and the electro-optical fire control sight on that of FN-6A are removed, but a backup operator console is incorporated with bulletproof glass added between the launchers, though the FB-6A system can be operated with the vehicle.
 Although the 12.7 mm HMG no longer comes as standard equipment for the FB-6A, it can be added as an option and can be changed to other machine guns.
-The total numbers of missiles carried by the launching vehicle of FB-6A remain the same as FN-6A, which is eight.
+The total numbers of missiles carried by the launching vehicle of FB-6A remains the same as FN-6A, which is eight.

-An upgraded version FB-6C was unveiled at the 2016 Zhuhai Airshow.
+An upgraded version FB-6C, was unveiled at the 2016 Zhuhai Airshow.
+In March 2024 the Namibian Army displayed the FB-6A System in Windhoek as part of its independence celebrations.